mbriziarelli/bundlephobia/README.md

 - Build API (without caching) based on package-build-stats + jest-worker
 - Home Page with text field and suggestions
 - History API, giving the three minor versions and the newest major prior to the current one - based on pacote
+- React component displaying results

 ### To Be Done

-- React component displaying results
+- React component comparing package sizes
+- Integration tests to increase code coverage

+### Nice To Have

 - Caching results for in the Build API - based on lru-cache
-- Integration tests to increase code coverage
 - Logging with winston
 - Instrumenting (timings, metrics) with Prometheus